pramodkoujalagi/Depression-Detection-Digital-Assistant-RoBERTa/README.md

 # Depression Detection Digital Assistant  👩‍⚕️
 This assistant helps you to find out if you or someone you care about may be experiencing depression.
-This application utilizes a fine-tuned RoBERTa model for sentiment analysis to predict whether a person's input text suggests signs of depression and classifies whether the person is depressed or not.
+This application utilizes a Hugging Face's fine-tuned RoBERTa model for sentiment analysis to predict whether a person's input text suggests signs of depression and classifies whether the person is depressed or not.

 ## Features ✨